31+ YEARS OF EXPERIENCE

 Your keeper fish are stowed in a live well guaranteeing maximum freshness.
 At the end of your trip, fish are filleted and bagged.
 You go home with fish ready to eat.
 Don't forget to tip the guide for fish cleaning service.
 After a productive day on the lake will you enjoy not needing to clean fish.
 Trust me, fish cleaning service is worth every penny.

-All fishing Bait, Poles and Lures are provided on loan for your fishing trip.
+All fishing Tackle, Bait, Poles, Lures are provided on loan for your fishing trip.
 Bring your fishing license if you are over 17 years old.
 Children are required to wear life jackets on my boat.
 I have many loaners life jackets and provide them free of cost.
 If you would like to bring your own fishing equipment to feel free, just remember there is limited space on the boat.
 Read more about what to expect on your trip at About Guided Fishing Trips.

 We are a full-time Lake Lewisville Fishing Guide Service, fishing 365 days a year.
 I fish for it all, no matter the species of fish.
 If it swims I can catch it.
 From lake record Hybrid Bass to trophy Blue Catfish.
 If you're looking for numbers on Crappie or Sand Bass I can put you on them.
 I also offer Black Bass tournament coaching and instruction.
 I provide year around Lake Lewisville Fishing Trips.